viklund/FEGA-onboarding/README.md

 The content of the FEGA onboarding materials and website are licensed under the [Creative Commons Attribution Share Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-## Contributing
+## Acknowledgements

+We would like to thank all contributors, especially those mentioned in the [Contributors list](CONTRIBUTORS.yaml), the Federated EGA community for their support, and our funding partners.

-Please see our [contributing guide](CONTRIBUTING.md) for information on how to contribute to the generation and maintenace of these materials.
+Please see our [contributing guide](CONTRIBUTING.md) for information on how to contribute to the generation and maintenance of these materials.
 Thank you in advance for your contributions!

-## Acknowledgements

-We would like to thank all contributors, especially those mentioned in the [Contributors list](CONTRIBUTORS.yaml), the Federated EGA community for their support, and our funding partners (**To be listed somewhere**).